orbeon/orbeon-forms-doc/form-runner/persistence/db-to-s3-attachment-migration.md

 ## Introduction

 When switching your attachment storage from a relational database to S3 (see [Storing attachments in the filesystem or on S3](/configuration/properties/persistence.md#storing-attachments-in-the-filesystem-or-on-s3)), existing attachments remain in the database.
-The DB to S3 attachment migration tool moves those existing attachments from the database to S3, so that all attachments are stored in a single location.
+The DB-to-S3 attachment migration tool moves those existing attachments from the database to S3, so that all attachments are stored in a single location.

 The tool: